isomerpages/moe-northshorepri/_departments/PE & Aesthetics/Music.md

 | **Music Assembly** 	| Students are exposed to different music forms and music instruments from various cultures once per semester.
 Through music, songs, instruments, costumes and props, students can get a better understanding of the music style and culture. 	|
 | **Mass Music and Movement** 	| Music and movement during celebratory events encourage active participation, community integration and expression of feelings. 	|
 | **Musical Show** 	| The musical show is a platform for students to showcase a musical item as a class to their level.
 This provides a chance for all students to perform collaboratively as a class and celebrate their musical success of the year.  	|

+**2) &nbsp;‘I am SAM’ week (Sportsman, Artist, Musician)**
+In ‘I am SAM’ week (Music), students get a chance to express themselves freely beyond the curriculum through exploration of musical concepts with the use of percussion instruments.
+Students get to practice and reinforce what they have learnt in the classroom and also extend their creativity with their friends during exploration.

+**3) &nbsp;Music Assembly**
+Students are exposed to different music forms and music instruments from various cultures once per semester.
+Through music, songs, instruments, costumes and props, students can get a better understanding of the music style and culture.

+**4) &nbsp;Mass Music and Movement**
+Music and movement during celebratory events like National Day, Teacher’s Day, Children’s Day encourage active participation, community integration and expression of feelings.

+**5) &nbsp;Talents@Northshore**
+A platform for students to showcase their unique talents and skills.
+It is an opportunity for students to express themselves creatively and gain recognition for their abilities.
+This event can also help build confidence, improve public speaking skills, and foster a sense of community among students.

+**6) &nbsp;Our Musical Show**
+The musical show is a platform for students to showcase a musical item as a class to their level.
+This provides a chance for all students to perform collaboratively as a class and celebrate their musical success of the year.

 ![](/images/Music%20Pic01.jpg)
 Music and movement through the use of ribbons.
 Dancing to Chinese new year song as a cultural exposure.